jeffwen/scdnd_traffic_sign/sdcnd_traffic_sign_writeup.md

 - Validation Set Accuracy: ~95%
 - Test Set Accuracy: ~94%

+In terms of the optimizer used, I considered using various optimizers such as regular gradient descent, but one of the considerations for switching to the Adam optimizer was that the Adam optimizer takes into account "momentum".
+Specifically, the Adam optimizer ([read more here](http://sebastianruder.com/optimizing-gradient-descent/index.html#minibatchgradientdescent)) takes "momentum" into account by keeping a decaying average of the past gradients, which usually provides quicker convergence.

 ### Test a Model on New Images

-In order to further, test the model's performance on previously unseen images, I found 6 images online and from Google Maps Street View to test with the model.
+In order to further test the model's performance on previously unseen images, I found 6 images from Google Maps Street View to test with the model.
+Looking at the images below, there are couple factors that might affect the model's ability to classify these new traffic signs.
+For example, the "Road Work" and "Road Narrows on the Right" signs are captured at an angle.
+This skew in the image might not get captured by the model because the training data might not have images that are similar.
+However, when building the training data (via augmenting more images) I tried to include rotated images to deal with this possibility.
+Additionally, the reduced brightness and skew in the "No Entry" image were potential problems for the classifer.

 ![alt text][internet_images]